maxcoldrick/foodapi/README.md

 # FoodAPI

-Containerised (Docker) implementation of an API (ruby) to a PostgreSQL db, with a component to fill the database with entries via POST to the API (Java - /databaseFillerUpper).
+Containerised (Docker) implementation of an API (ruby) to a PostgreSQL db, with a component to fill the database with entries via POST to the API (Java - /databaseFillerUpper), with connections routed via Nginx and service discovery implemented with RabbitMQ queues.

 ## Usage
 Should be as simple as: `docker-compose up`
-This will start three containers:
+This will start multiple containers:
-- The API
+- API (Ruby on Rails)
-- The Database
+- Database (PostgreSQL)
-- The databaseFillerUpper
+- databaseFillerUpper (Java)
+- RabbitMQ
+- Nginx

 ### Example node
 ```